CubeJerry/IgGM/README.md

 * **A Colab version of IgGM maintained by Luis can be found at [Colab-IgGM](https://github.com/Lefrunila/Colab-IgGM), thanks to Luis for his contributions!**

 * **Optional:**
   * For all commands, you can use PyRosetta to relax the output by adding `--relax` or `-r`.
+This option will also add side-chain atoms.
   * For all commands, you can specify the maximum truncation length for the antigen to 384 to avoid memory issues by adding `--max_antigen_size 384` or `-mas 384`.

 For subsequent processing, you need to prepare a fasta file and a pdb file.
 Your fasta file should have the following structure, which you can refer to in the `examples` folder.